Best for

 Discover Wengen

-The idyllic village of Wengen is high up on a sunny, sheltered terrace with spectacular views, dominated by the magnificent trio of peaks – the Eiger (Ogre), Mönch (Monk) and Jungfrau (Maiden) – which provide a spectacular backdrop to Mürren and Wengen, and in part to Grindelwald.
+The idyllic village of Wengen is high up on a sunny, sheltered terrace with spectacular views of the Jungfrau (Maiden).
 You'll arrive in this charming, friendly village by scenic mountain railway as it has reduced traffic, although you'll spot a few electric vehicles around.

 Our flexible short ski breaks in Switzerland have you covered!
 Hit the slopes for as long or as short as you like.
 Design your perfect Swiss ski getaway!
 Choose your duration, departure day, hotel, and resort.
 Fly from your preferred airport and customize your trip with extras like ski hire and lift passes.